 We originally registered the resale of approximately 3,877,000 shares of our common stock in connection with a March 1996 sale of common stock warrants and the October 1996 conversion of a convertible debenture into Series A Preferred Stock and the subsequent conversion of the preferred stock into common stock.
 Of the original number, 2,475,185 shares are currently available for sale under this registration, upon the exercise of the outstanding warrants.
 We are no longer required to maintain the effectiveness of the registration statement covering these shares as they are freely tradable under federal securities laws and regulations.
-An additional 229,548 shares of common stock issuable upon the exercise of outstanding warrants are available for sale under two other effective registration statements.
+An additional 229,548 shares of common stock issuable upon the effective registration statements.